What is a Credit Rating?

-Credit ratings are intended to be unbiased opinions on a particular company’s relative creditworthiness.
+The credit scoring system and ratings ascribed are intended to be unbiased opinions on a particular company’s relative creditworthiness.

 For investors, these ratings provide transparency and an objective report from which to form a view (and improve their investment decision-making).

-More specifically, the credit rating quantifies risk and applies a scoring system to determine the likelihood that a borrower might:
+More specifically, the scoring quantifies risk and applies a scoring system to determine the likelihood that a borrower might:

-The credit assessments – to minimize the chance of a potential conflict of interest – are conducted by independent credit rating agencies that specialize in evaluating credit risk.
+Credit assessments, which are intended to minimize the chance of a potential conflict of interest, are conducted by independent credit rating agencies that specialize in evaluating default risk.

-In the U.S., the three leading credit rating agencies – often called the “Big Three” – are listed below:
+In the U.S., the three leading agencies – often called the “Big Three” – are the following:

-However, all credit ratings from any agency warrant a closer look to identify the rationale behind the scoring, as all credit ratings – just like equity research analysts and investors – are prone to bias and mistakes.
+However, all credit ratings from any agency warrant a closer look to identify the rationale behind the scoring, as all ratings – akin to research reports published by equity research analysts – are prone to bias and mistakes.

-Since then, the SEC has implemented additional and stricter rules to reduce the chance of conflicts of interests and more disclosure requirements for how credit ratings are determined, particularly for structured products.
+Since then, the SEC has implemented additional and stricter rules to reduce the chance of conflicts of interests and more disclosure requirements for how the ratings were determined, particularly for structured products.

 The scoring system utilized by credit agencies measures the relative likelihood of whether an issuer may repay its financial obligations on time and in full.
 This system is denoted in letter grades.

-For instance, the credit ratings published by S&P Global range from “AAA” (i.e. lowest credit risk) to “D” (i.e. highest credit risk).
+For instance, the credit scoring system published by S&P Global can range from “AAA” (i.e. the lowest credit risk) to “D” (i.e. the highest credit risk).